 in a contemporary article in a New York newspaper during the first week of March 1963.
 However, I doubt if the Editor Spruce Janssen of the New York Bost would have accepted the paragraph on the structure of «So What» and Dorian scales.
 Still today, this is not common knowledge.
 However, it is very acceptable here at salt peanuts*!

-The article might also have ended with a remark that at Birdland the same night, Coltrane was still hesitant to say what todays recordings would be used for.
-Would it ever be released, Or would it remain in the can?
-Trane was reluctant to answer the question.
+The article might also have ended with a remark that at Birdland the same night, Coltrane was still hesitant to say what today’s recordings would be used for.
+Would it ever be released, or would it remain in the can?
+Trane was reluctant to answer this question.

 Perhaps the fictitious journalist Hawk Johnson noted that John Coltrane took home four reel-to-reel tapes with a mono copy of the session.
 Bob Thiele could have told him that this was usual after any recording session with the audio magician van Gelder, and that this allowed Coltrane to assess the recordings at home in his own time.

 Let us first clear up a misinformation from Mr. Johnson.
 Let us first say that the «So What»-like tune is of course «Impressions».
 However, this was not its first studio appearance as claimed by Johnson.
 The tune was recorded in the van Gelder Studio, almost a year before.

 The Coltrane Quartet recorded what became known later in 1963 as «Impressions», on April 12, 1962, as well as during the two-day session of June 19 & 20, 1962.
 As none of these recordings saw release in Coltrane’s lifetime, Johnson’s misinformation is excusable.
 Several other minor inaccuracies in the article could have been mentioned, but they all simply reflect the restricted information Hawk Johnson had access to in March 1963.